Important Things To Keep In Mind When Feeding Kittens

 Picture Of Feeding Kittens

-The Do’s and Don’t when it comes to feeding kittens:
+The Do’s and Don’t When It Comes to Feeding Kittens:

 When feeding kittens, keep in mind that the first year is the most important.
 A kitten’s development is determined in those fifty-two weeks.
 This first year is critical because during that time kittens grow from infancy through the equivalent of childhood, and then on to young adulthood.
 That’s why it is especially important to use high-quality food when feeding kittens.
-The best nutrition possible is needed to build strong bones, good muscles, a well-developed nervous system, and provide the energy needed during that first year.

 A kitten’s normal weight practically triples during its first three weeks of life.
 In its first 20 weeks, a kitten can have a 2,000 percent increase over his birth weight.
 At 26 weeks, the visible growth rate starts to level off, and he may look like an adult cat.
 However, the kitten continues to develop inside.
 During this time, the kitten’s bones become stronger and its body continues to fill out until it is one year old.